Software change requests with the SCCB¶

 What happens next: the SCCB will vote.

-For each distribution there is a set of labels that track the progress of the packaging for that distribution, e.g:
+For each distribution there is a set of labels that track the progress of a request for a change to that distribution, e.g:

 When to apply: at the relevant stage in the packaging process.